-Christmas is the most wonderful time of the year for many people.
-For children and adults with sensory issues, it can be both a challenging time and an interesting time, for many reasons.
-During the festive season, wherever you go there are blinking lights and new textures in shops, workplaces, schools and in homes.
-Here’s a list of a few ideas we’ve had at Seashell for sensory Christmas activities for children with autism and special needs.
+For many of us, Christmas is the most wonderful time of the year!
+However, for children and young adults with sensory needs, it can be a challenging time for many reasons.
+During the festive season, wherever you go, there are blinking lights and new textures in shops, workplaces, schools, and homes.
+As experts in sensory training, here’s a list of a few ideas we’ve had at Seashell for sensory Christmas activities for children with autism and special needs.

 Sensory play is ideal for calming children who are feeling anxious or overly excited.
-This can become more of an issue during the Christmas season due to children and adults being exposed to so many textures and lights.
+However, this can become more of an issue during the Christmas season because children and adults are exposed to so many textures and lights.

-Research has shown how effective sensory activities are at helping children with many development skills, such as oral language, fine and gross motor skills, problem solving skills, and social interaction.
-Children use sensory skills to learn, so it’s imperative for cognitive development.
+Research has shown that sensory activities are effective at helping children with many development skills, such as oral language, fine and gross motor skills, problem-solving skills, and social interaction.
+Children use sensory skills to learn, so they’re imperative for cognitive development.

-Given it’s such an important part of their development, physically, mentally and emotionally, you should take advantage of the many textures available to you during the festive season to create fun sensory Christmas activities.
+Given that it’s such an important part of their physical, mental, and emotional development, you should take advantage of the many textures available during the festive season to create fun sensory Christmas activities!

 There are so many sensory Christmas activities that you can do with children and young adults to calm them during the festive season.
 Here’s a list of some Christmas sensory activities for children with autism and special needs: